 The Philippines is a country famous for the great number of islands that it has to offer.
 Among the 7,107 islands, many are already familiar with the likes of Boracay, Bohol, and Palawan.
 But did you know that the country has other beautiful beaches as well?
 Yes, you can find along the coastlines some brown, white, pink, black, and even pebble beaches.
 Here are some other places you could try for your next beach adventure.
 Whether you are a local tourist or a foreigner to the country, this list would give you a view of some new places to include in your travel list.
 This will cover from Luzon, Visayas, and up to Mindanao.

 Color Your Day: Brown

 The tropical weather in the Philippines and the long coastline that covers the islands can be a great chance for many people to go to the beaches and enjoy the sun all year round.
 With the coastline which stretches more than 30,000 kilometers, you sure can find brown sand.
-It is just that most locals and tourist are more familiar with the popular destinations, such as Boracay, that only white beaches somehow are presented online.
+It is just that most locals and tourists are more familiar with popular destinations, such as Boracay, that only white beaches somehow are presented online.